TheBill2001/vscode-clazy/README.md

 - `clazy.buildPath`: Path to the build folder.
 This folder should be where the compilation database JSON file locates at.
 - `clazy.blacklist`: A list of regular expressions matching files you don't want to lint.
 Default to build folder.
 - `clazy.lintOnSave`: Automatically lint files when they are saved.
 Default is `true`.
-- `clazy.fixOnSave`: Automatically fix resolvable errors detected by Clazy in files when they are saved.
-Default is `false`.

 ## Related project